nchaigne/dhcperfcli/INSTALL.md

 To sum up you will need :

 - C11 support.
-This implies a relatively recent compiler (GCC 4.9.0).
-Version of GCC shipped with RHEL7 is not adequate, so an upgrade is necessary.<br>Alternatively, you can compile with clang (3.0).
+This implies a relatively recent compiler (GCC 4.9.0 or later).
+Version of GCC shipped with RHEL 7 is not adequate, so an upgrade (e.g. [GCC 7.3.0](https://gist.github.com/nchaigne/9eba78dafb011b138fa513ea5fd016a8)) is necessary.<br>Alternatively, you can compile with clang (3.0 or later).

 - Talloc